About Me

 🌎 Who I Am

-For nearly 30 years, I worked as a geography teacher at an integrated junior and senior high school.
+For nearly 30 years, I worked as a geography teacher at a junior and senior high school.
 Education was more than a job to me—it was a calling.

 I also coordinated various international programs, including homestay exchanges and study tours to the United States 🇺🇸, the Philippines 🇵🇭, Taiwan 🇹🇼, and New Zealand 🇳🇿.